 Before you rush to start learning a new language, there are some things you should set straight.
-Chief of these is your goal(s) for learning.
+Chief of these is your goal(s) for online learning.

 Are you learning to be able to say a word or two in another language?
 Or maybe for examination purposes?
 Both cases are widely different.
 Therefore, it would only make sense that the two separate individuals take different approaches to learn their chosen languages.